nivyathiruvoth/Seoul-Bike-Sharing-Demand-Prediction/README.md

 This project focus on predicting the bike-sharing demand using Seoul Dataset.

 * In contrast to Linear Regression, the results demonstrate that XGBoost, Random Forest, and GBM algorithms performed well on the dataset.
-* Among these three models, XGBoost is found to have better performance.
+* Among these three models, XGBoost is found to have better performance with least test-MAE(139.62) and highest test - R2 Score(87%).
 Therefore XGBoost algorithm can be used as an effective tool for Bike Sharing Demand Prediction.
 * Analyzing feature importance showed that functioning day, temperature, and rainfall were the most influential variables in predicting the rental bike demand at each hour for all the models.
 * The intriguing relationship between the variables that can have an immediate impact on the dependent variable, "Rented Bike Count," is revealed by this project.
 * As a result of this project, bike-sharing companies can better predict the hourly demand for bikes and enhance the customer experience.